Kirby and the Rainbow Curse: Critical response

 Kirby and the Rainbow Curse received mixed reviews.
 It received an aggregated score of 75% on GameRankings based on 50 reviews and 73/100 on Metacritic based on 72 reviews.
 Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 54% of critics.

-Japanese gaming magazine Famitsu awarded Kirby and the Rainbow Curse a 34 out of 40, with one reviewer stating "Although guiding a character by drawing lines with the GamePad isn't a new mechanism in itself, the game deserves applause for making it more interesting to play.
+The gameplay received mixed reviews.
+Famitsu appreciated the simplistic nature of its control scheme, writing "Although guiding a character by drawing lines with the GamePad isn't a new mechanism in itself, the game deserves applause for making it more interesting to play.
 The visuals are cute and look like clay animation.
 The game is filled with a surprisingly diverse load of gimmicks so it excites in many ways.
 The game is packed with the true charm of action games."

-Giant Bombs Dan Ryckert gave Kirby and the Rainbow Curse two stars out of five, comparing the title negatively to its DS predecessor.
+IGNs Marty Sliva praised the difficulty and vehicle mechanics.
+On the other hand, in a negative review, Giant Bombs Dan Ryckert unfavourably compared the game to its DS predecessor.
 He felt that the levels were too simple and linear, and the collectibles were too easy to reach.
 He disliked that Kirby could not steal enemies' abilities like in Canvas Curse, and thought that the vehicles Kirby could turn into made certain levels "even more stripped-down."
 While he found the controls functional, the repetitive boss fights were frustrating due to the stylus' lack of precision.
-Ryckert preferred to play as a Waddle Dee, whose traditional control scheme afforded more reliable platforming and boss fighting than the "unreliable stylus paths" provided.
-However, Ryckert did find the clay-based art style "gorgeous."
+Ryckert preferred to play as a Waddle Dee, whose traditional control scheme afforded more reliable platforming and boss fighting than the "unreliable stylus paths" provided.Hardcore Gamers Dermot Creegan praised its challenges and collectibles.